 While the homily draws on my own experience, the quotation from Saint Catherine of Siena came to my attention from the sermon delivered by the Rt.
-Rev. Richard Chartes, the Bishop of London, on the occasion of the marriage of Prince William to Kate Middleton, in April of 2011.
+Rev. Richard Chartres, the Bishop of London, on the occasion of the marriage of Prince William to Kate Middleton in April of 2011.

-From my own observation, while the ceremony is very “high church,” the prayer language works so well, and is so accessible.
-Compare this language to the newly published Roman Missal, which simply fails on the basis of poetic language and translation.
+From my own observation, while the ceremony is the very “high church,” the prayer language works so well and is so accessible.
+Compare this language to the newly published Roman Missal, which simply fails based on poetic language and translation.

-We live in a world where couples come to a new city, and are not living in the parishes or communities were they were brought up.
+We live in a world where couples come to a new city and are not living in the parishes or communities where they were brought up.
 They come from more diverse backgrounds, and many more are technically “mixed marriages,” meaning that only one of the partners is a Roman Catholic.
-Added to this, the schedules of working adults attempting to meet the “pre-Cana conference” requirement is complicated enough.
+Added to this, the schedules of working adults attempting to meet the “pre-Cana conference” requirement are complicated enough.